manchester-tech-events/old-manchester-tech-events-site/README.md

 ## Get Involved

 There are a few issues in to show what needs doing.
-If you’d like to help then open a [pull request](https://help.github.com/articles/using-pull-requests) to discuss your changes.
+If you’d like to help then open a pull request ([what’s that?](https://help.github.com/articles/using-pull-requests)) to discuss your changes.

 ## Website